dfrdeleon/Running-Form-Correction/README.md

 To see an example of the pose estimation overlayed on top of the original image, run the code below.
 Note: Inference generation works best if only one person and their entire body is in frame.

+You will be able to choose from one of 3 (5) models:
+- cmu
+- dsconv
+- mobilenet
+  - mobilenet_fast
+  - mobilenet_accurate

+Make sure to set the imgpath to that of the input frame on your machine.

 ```
 $ python3 inference.py --model=cmu --imgpath=...
 ```